Energy in Iran: Oil

 note: as of 2009, 1/3 of Iran's gasoline needs are imported because of insufficient domestic refining capacity, over-consumption and contraband.

 Nuclear energy

 Iran plans to generate 23,000 MW of electricity through nuclear technology to meet its increasing demand for energy.
 The first of four 915 MW reactors of Bushehr Nuclear Power Plant, built with help from Russia, came online in August 2010.
-While nuclear power in the US costs a little over 10 cents per kilowatt hour, Iran, with domestic uranium enrichment capabilities, high interest rates, low energy output (a single 1,000-watt reactor), low efficiency, extremely slow reactor construction, and no reprocessing pays around 68 cents per kilowatt hour (this assumes a price of $140 per separative working unit and of $40 per kilogram of uranium).
+While nuclear power in the US costs a little over 10 cents per kilowatt hour, Iran, with domestic uranium enrichment capabilities, high interest rates, low energy output (a single 1,000 MW reactor), low efficiency, extremely slow reactor construction, and no reprocessing pays around 68 cents per kilowatt hour (this assumes a price of $140 per separative working unit and of $40 per kilogram of uranium).

 Hydro

 Droughts have reduced hydropower.
 The Energy Ministry plans to improve existing plants and build more small and medium hydro.